biocatiit/website/content/pages/about_saxs.rst

 the same SEC elution, which goes through the UV, MALS/DLS, and RI detectors and then to the SAXS flow-cell.
 This approach provides all of the sample prep benefits of SEC-SAXS and eliminates possible ambiguity about differences between non-identical separate SAXS and MALS-DLS measurements.
-Sample quality pre-requisites for this system are considerably more stringent than the simpler SEC-SAXS setup and the suitability of your sample must be determined through discussion with beamline personnel.
+Sample quality prerequisites for this system are considerably more stringent than the simpler SEC-SAXS setup and the suitability of your sample must be determined through discussion with beamline personnel.